noodlecollie/v2mp/docs/Assembly.md

 ## Labels

 A token that begins with `:` is considered a label.
 A label defines a point in code to which the processor may branch later.
+The address of a label is the address of the instruction immediately following the label.

 The name of a label, formed by the string after the `:`, may only contain alphanumeric characters `A-Z a-z 0-9` and underscores `_`, and may not begin with a number.